jpcsp/jpcsp/README.txt

 showing a higher FPS number.
 It doesn't mean that Jpcsp's performance is getting
 worse: the frames are displayed at the same speed as before (assuming same hardware and same compatibility options), the FPS counter is just showing a more accurate value.

+In the Options menu, under Video, a frame skipping feature is available.
+It allows to define a desired FPS value.
+Jpcsp will then skip as many frames as required to try to reach this FPS value.
+The desired FPS value can only be reached if the application is able to produce frames at this rate.
+Some applications can run at 60 FPS, others only at 30 FPS and a few run at full speed with even a lower FPS rate.
+The PSP does not require a fixed FPS rate for an application to run correctly, there is no general rule.
+Also, Jpcsp will only skip a maximum of 75% of the frames, a minimum of 25% will always be displayed.
+Skipping more than 75% of the frames would make the application run very jerky.

 ...............................................................................